 There are many nice things to do in Montmartre, Paris.
+I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 If there is one neighborhood you should not miss when visiting Paris, that’s Montmartre.
-Looking more like a large village than a city proper, Montmartre is indeed part of Paris – though in 1871, during the Franco-Prussian war, local residents refused the authority of the city of Paris.
+Looking more like a large village than a city proper, Montmartre is part of Paris – though in 1871, during the Franco-Prussian war, residents refused the authority of the city of Paris.

 Home to artists – Picasso, Van Gogh, Renoir and more recently singer Dalida to name but a few, and a popular set for movies (more about that in a bit), Paris’ 18th arrondissement is all about cobbled alleys, quaint cafés, hidden corners with incredible, charming views and the most unique atmosphere.

-28 Great Things To Do In Montmartre, Paris
+The Top Things To Do In Montmartre, Paris

 Take a guided walking tour

-I took a Montmartre 2-hour walking tour that costed only €16.
-My guide proved to be incredibly knowledgeable, led the group swiftly across the busy streets of Montmartre sharing interesting facts and useful information.
-You can book the tour here.
+I took this Montmartre 2-hour walking tour that was very budget-friendly.
+My guide proved to be incredibly knowledgeable and led the group swiftly across the busy streets of Montmartre sharing interesting facts and useful information.

-Visit the Basilica of Sacré-Coeur
+Visit the Sacré-Coeur Basilica

-The first thing that comes to mind when thinking of Montmartre is Sacré-Coeur Basilica – it’s one of the most famous Montmartre attractions.
-Once a pagan place of worship, it now is one of the most popular places to visit in Paris, and it can be seen from several places in town (including from the Eiffel Tower), as it stands on top of a hill.
+Once a pagan place of worship, it now is one of the most popular places to visit in Paris, and it can be seen from several places in town (including from the Eiffel Tower), as it stands on top of Montmartre hill.

 Despite its look, the Basilica is actually not nearly as antique as it appears.
-The founding stone was laid in 1875 and the church was finally completed in 1914 and consecrated after the end of World War I. What’s interesting to note is that despite the pollution of a city as crowded as Paris, the Basilica remains white – which is due to the material used for its construction.
+The founding stone was laid in 1875 and the church was finally completed in 1914 and consecrated after the end of World War I.

 Take in the views from the Basilica

-Unfortunately, when I visited Sacré-Coeur Basilica the weather was overcast and the views from the Basilica were not exactly the best.
 Yet, the Parvis du Sacré-Coeur is one of the best spots for views of Paris, especially at sunset, and you may want to enjoy some time sitting around and looking at the city, trying to recognize the many spots you see.
-In the photo above, you can recognize the Centre Pompidou and Notre-Dame on the right.

 Follow the footsteps of Amelié

 If you haven’t watched the movie Amelié, stop whatever you are doing and download it now.
 This is honestly one of the best movies that came out at the beginning of the century (it came out in 2001), a story full of irony, positivity and romance – not to mention the soundtrack is incredible.
-It marked the success of actress Audrey Tatou – whom you may recognize from another movie, The Da Vinci Code.

-The movie is about the life of character Amelié Poulin, and it is set in Montmartre, where you can go in search of the filming locations.
-One of the most popular spots is the Café des Deux Moulins.
+One of the most popular places to visit in Montmartre is the Café des 2 Moulins.
 It’s a cute spot, with posters and all.
 The owner isn’t exactly the friendliest so don’t expect to be able to pop in for photos.
 You will have to sit for a drink or a meal at least!

 Explore Montmartre Cemetery